 Name Please enter a volume label name less than 16 characters without containing any special character.
-RAID Level Please select RAID volume level.
-If no volume has been created at present, there are four volume levels of RAID0 (Stripe), RAID1 (Mirror), RAID10 (RAID0+1) and RAID5 (Parity) for selection.
-Please select volume level according to actual requirements.
+RAID Level Please select RAID volume level, if no volume has been created at present, there're four volume levels of RAID0(Stripe), RAID1(Mirror), RAID10(RAID0+1) and RAID5(Parity)for selection, please select volume level according to actual requirements.
 RAID0: This RAID volume is allowed to be made on 2 or above hard disks.
 RAID1: This RAID volume is allowed to be made on 2 hard disks.
 RAID10: This RAID volume is allowed to be made on 4 hard disks, which is only available when hard disk quantity is 4 or above.
 RAID5 (Parity): This RAID volume is allowed to be made on 3 or above hard disks.
-Disks Select hard disks to make RAID volume, press enter after this option is selected.
-The system will enter hard disk selection interface.
-Please select hard disks to make RAID volume using space key accordingly, and then press enter to return to volume create menu.
+Disks Select hard disks to make RAID volume, press enter after this option is selected, system will enter hard disk selection interface, please select hard disks to make RAID volume using space key accordingly, and then press enter to return to volume create menu.
 Strip Size Please select strip size, only RAID0 and RAID5 volumes could select this option.
-Capacity Set volume capacity, and the default value is the max volume capacity.
+Capacity Set volume capacity, and the default value is the max. volume capacity.

-After completing the above configuration, please select [Create Volume], and press enter.
-The system should then prompt: "WARNING: ALL DATA ON THE SELECTED DISKS WILL BE LOST.
-Are you sure you want to create this volume?(Y/N):".
+After completing the above configuration, please select [Create Volume], and press enter, system prompts: "WARNING:ALL DATA ON THE SELECTED DISKS WILL BE LOST.
+Are you sure you want to create this volume ?(Y/N):".

-To create a RAID volume, please enter "Y".
-A volume will be created, and all data on the selected disk will be lost.
+To create an RAID volume, please enter "Y", a volume will be created, and all data on the selected disk will be lost.

 Otherwise, please enter "N", to exit volume creation.

-Following, we enter "Y" to create an RAID volume.
-After the creation is completed, return to SATA Host RAID configuration main interface.
-The created RAID volume will be displayed in RAID volume.
+Here we enter "Y" to create an RAID volume, after creation completed, return to SATA Host RAID configuration main interface, and the created RAID volume will display in RAID volume.